cacology/ASECS-2017-Arbuthnot-talk/talk.md

-first being read at the Society.^[Arbuthnot's response to Justice Chamberlayne from 30 April 1711, thanking him for his comments, suggests that even if Arbuthnot was in attendance at the meeting, his paper's exposure to an audience was in the journal.[@arbuthnot06:corr, p.
-140--141]] It's possible that he was at the meeting, had someone else read the paper, and the unedited manuscript was handed off to the printer, but I think it far more likely that he sent his manuscript to be read without attending.
+first being read at the Society.^[Arbuthnot's response to Justice Chamberlayne from 30 April 1711, thanking him for his comments, suggests that even if Arbuthnot was in attendance at the meeting, his paper's exposure to an audience was in the journal.[@arbuthnot06:corr,
+p.
+140--141]] It's possible that Arbuthnot was at the meeting, had someone else read the paper, and the unedited manuscript was handed off to the printer, but I think it far more likely that he sent his manuscript to be read without attending.

 Not attending and having something read in was fairly common.
 Arbuthnot's only other article in the *Transactions* was included in